tomleibo/distributedSystems/README.md

 We use maven profiles, the `dev` profile is active by default and includes aws jars.
-The `production` profile is activated when we build the production jars, this way we keep our production jars small, and add the aws jar (over 45 MB) in runtime
+The `production` profile is activated when we build the production jars, this way we keep our production jars small, and add the aws jar (over 45 MB) in runtime When creating the jars with the `production` maven profile, all the jars that are contained in the aws sdk are expected to be found on the computer that runs the jar, under `aws-java-sdk-1.10.64` directory.
+For more detailes see `getManagerUserDataScript()` or `getWorkerUserDataScript()` in `EC2Utils.java`.